By Martin D’Souza | Opening Doorz Editorial | March 08, 2018

 What would your advice be for women in India who are in the decisive stage of joining politics?

-In the book The Secret it says, “Ask for it.
+In the book The Secret, it says, “Ask for it.
 Believe it.
 Receive it.”
 So I would give women the same advice: Just do it.
 Believe in yourself and your dream.
 Surround yourself with positive people.
-Dedicate yourself to your cause and your mission and remember, nothing comes easy but with hope and hard work anything is possible.
+Dedicate yourself to your cause and mission and remember nothing comes easy.
+With hope and hard work, anything is possible.
 This advice is not just for politics but applies to anything and everything in life your heart desires.

 Did you have any nightmares vis-a-vis ‘sustained bullying’ from the men when you entered politics; Did you hear the snigger: “She’s a woman, what will she do”?

-No nightmares, but I did have to work ten times harder than everyone else.
-While many of my colleagues went for dinners, I would be in my office working until late into the night doing research on policies, calling back constituents or reading about the issues I would be speaking about in Parliament.
-I believe, regardless if one is a woman or man, you have to perform and produce results.
+I did have to work ten times harder than everyone else.
+While many of my colleagues went for dinners, I would be in my office working until late into the night researching policies, calling back constituents, or reading about the issues I would be speaking about in Parliament.
+I believe, that regardless if one is a woman or a man, you have to perform and produce results.
 People may talk, but ultimately actions speak louder than words.

-What has been that one motivating factor that has kept you active in politics for so many years?
+What is that one motivating factor that has kept you active in politics for so many years?

 I do it from my heart and give it all I got.
-I believe my life experiences have manifested in my ability to relate and to connect with people, their struggles, their hopes and their dreams, regardless of their socio-economic status.
+I believe my life experiences have manifested in my ability to relate and connect with people, their struggles, their hopes, and their dreams, regardless of their socio-economic status.
 My motivating factor in politics is to make the impossible possible and to be a voice for the voiceless.
-Public service fulfils me and drives me.
+Public service fulfills me and drives me.

 “I always believe that promoting the participation of women in politics is about humanity.
 The voices of our mothers, daughters and sisters at the table are of incredible importance.
-Since women make up over 50 per cent of the population in India, it is essential that the voices of women are reflected in the programs and policies designed by the Government.”
+Since women make up over 50 per cent of the population in India, the voices of women must be reflected in the programs and policies designed by the Government.”

 Justin Trudeau has a 50 percent female cabinet, how did the men in the cabinet react to this?